keamybams/arrayFunctions/README.md

 Automatic toString(): JavaScript automatically converts an array to a comma-separated string when a primitive value is expected.

 All javascript objects have a toString() method.

+JAVASCRIPT FUNCTION

+A javaScript function is a block of code designed for a specific task and is executed when invoked.
+Example function calculating the product of two parameters: function myFunction(p1, p2) { return p1 * p2; }

+Function syntax: Functions are defined with the function keyword, followed by a name and parentheses.
+Function names can include letters, digits, underscores, and dollar signs.
+Parameters are listed inside parentheses, and the function code is enclosed in curly brackets.

+Function Invocation: Functions are invoked (called) when an event occurs, from JavaScript code, or automatically (self-invoked).

+Function Return: A function stops executing when it reaches a return statement.
+The return value is sent back to the caller, allowing for results to be used elsewhere.

+Benefits of Functions: Functions facilitate code reuse, allowing the same code to be used multiple times with different arguments.

+The () Operator: The () operator is used to invoke (call) a function, passing arguments as values.
+Incorrect parameters or missing parentheses can lead to incorrect results.

+Functions as Variables: Functions can be used like variables in formulas, assignments, and calculations.

+Local Variables: Variables declared within a function are local to that function.
+Local variables can only be accessed within the function where they are declared